 Third-party teleconverters are more tolerant of EF lenses than Extenders and can be used with most, though the best results come with extending the focal lengths of telephoto lenses.

 The Kenko HD DGX teleconverters are compatible with EF and EF-S lenses (for the most part).
 These are, as far as we know, the first and only teleconverters that will accept EF-S lenses.

 When you use autofocus (AF), the lens aperture is always at its maximum value.
 This is the widest setting of the aperture, letting the most light through to the camera and giving the best conditions for autofocusing.
 The lens only closes down to the selected aperture when you press the shutter button to make an exposure.

 With continuous shooting, the shutter closes after the first exposure, the aperture opens back to its maximum value, the lens re-focuses and then the second exposure is made.
 It all happens very fast.
 Autofocusing never takes place at apertures below the maximum value of the lens.

 When using Canon lenses and accessories, most EOS cameras will not focus with a maximum aperture smaller than f5.6.
 This is not usually a problem as all EF lenses have a maximum aperture of f5.6 or wider.
 The problem comes when you add an Extender or converter.
-The table (right) shows the new maximum aperture.
+The table (below) shows the new maximum aperture.

 Some lens and Extender combinations mean that you will not be able to autofocus.
 Not all EOS cameras have the f5.6 limit.
 Some allow focusing at maximum apertures down to f8 and, with the introduction of the EOS R full frame mirrorless system, this is now further extended with f11 compatibility.